avalanche-foundation/ACPs/ACPs/30-avalanche-warp-x-evm.md

 ## Specification

-The specification will be broken down into the Solidity interface of the precompile through which contracts can interact with the Warp Precompile, a Golang implementation example providing exact implementation steps for any ANC to follow, the predicate verification, and the proposed gas costs for the Warp Precompile.
+The specification will be broken down into the Solidity interface of the Warp Precompile, a Golang example implementation, the predicate verification, and the proposed gas costs for the Warp Precompile.

 The Warp Precompile address is `0x0200000000000000000000000000000000000005`.